MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/aas-pbi-migration-overview.md

 - You must have **Workspace administrator** permissions.
 Tenant admins can view migrations for their tenant, however, they may not be able to perform migrations unless they also have Workspace administrator permissions.

-- You must have a [**Power BI ADLS Gen 2**](../transform-model/dataflows/dataflows-azure-data-lake-storage-integration.md) storage account enabled.
+- You must have an [**Azure Data Lake Storage Gen 2 (ADLS Gen 2)**](../transform-model/dataflows/dataflows-azure-data-lake-storage-integration.md) storage account enabled in the same tenant.

 - [**Large dataset storage format**](service-premium-large-models.md) must be enabled for the capacity.

-- The XMLA endpoint must be [**Enabled for read-write**](service-premium-connect-tools.md#enable-xmla-read-write).
+- The XMLA endpoint must be [**Enabled for read-write**](service-premium-connect-tools.md#enable-xmla-read-write) .

-- If an On-premises Data Gateway is configured for the AAS server to connect to on-premises data sources, you must configure a Gateway in Power BI.
+- If a Microsoft On-premises data gateway is configured for the Azure Analysis Services server to connect to on-premises data sources, you must also [install and configure a gateway in Power BI](/power-bi/connect-data/service-gateway-onprem).

-#### Pairing
+### Pairing

-When using the Azure Analysis Services to Power BI Premium migration feature in Power BI, you begin a migration by first creating a *connection* between an AAS server and a workspace.
-The connection is a unique pairing between a specific server in AAS and a specific workspace in Power BI.
+When using the Azure Analysis Services to Power BI Premium migration feature in Power BI, you begin a migration by first creating a *connection* between an Azure Analysis Services server and a workspace.
+The connection is a unique pairing between a  server resource in Azure Analysis Services and a workspace in Power BI.
 Only one pairing can exist between a particular server and workspace.
-When a migration pair is created, you can then migrate one or more model databases from the AAS server to the workspace as a dataset.
+When a migration pair is created, you can then migrate one or more model databases from the server to the workspace as a dataset.

-#### Migration
+### Migration

-Provided [prerequisites](#prerequisites) are met, when migrating, a backup of the model database is created in the Azure storage account specified in the AAS server backup settings.
+Provided [prerequisites](#prerequisites) are met, when migrating, a backup of the model database is created in the Azure storage account specified in the Azure Analysis Services server backup settings.
 The backup is then copied to an ADLS Gen 2 storage account connected to the workspace.
 The backup is then restored to the workspace.

 Migration includes:

 - Model metadata.
 - Model data, as of the latest refresh.
-- Model *roles* in AAS, such as those used for object-level and row-level security.
+- Model *roles* in Azure Analysis Services, such as those used for object-level and row-level security.
 UPNs are also included.
 - Dataset Build permissions are set for members of Read model roles.
 - Dataset Write permissions are set for members of Server administrator roles.

 Migration does not include:

-- Service principals configured for the AAS model database are not included in the restored dataset.
+- Service principals configured for the Azure Analysis Services model database are not included in the restored dataset.
-- B2B guest accounts configured for the AAS model database are not included in the restored dataset.
+- B2B guest accounts configured for the Azure Analysis Services model database are not included in the restored dataset.

 Server redirection enabling client applications, tools, and automation processes to be automatically redirected to the newly migrated dataset in Power BI are not included in the migration step.

-#### Redirection
+### Redirection

 Server *redirection* enables [XMLA endpoint-based client tools](service-premium-connect-tools.md#client-applications-and-tools) and automation processes to continue to work without having to change the server name reference in the connection string.
 Client applications, tools, and automation processes are automatically redirected to the migrated dataset in Power BI.
-If a server alias is configured for the AAS server, it too will redirect to the dataset in Power BI.
+If a server alias is configured for the Azure Analysis Services server, it too will redirect to the dataset in Power BI.

 Client applications and tools must use the following minimum or higher [client library](/analysis-services/client-libraries?view=power-bi-premium-current&preserve-view=true) versions: